Getting Started with Berry Production

 - How to analyze costs and income and be able to incorporate them into a business plan

-The bulk of the course happens on your own time, with discussions, readings, and assignments in Teachable, our virtual classroom.
-To add to the experience, webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
+The bulk of the course happens on your own time with discussions, readings and review quizzes (not graded!) posted in Teachable, our virtual classroom.
+To add to the experience, live webinars will be woven into the online interface of the course to allow you to meet on a weekly basis to learn from outside presenters and ask questions to address your farm issues in real time.
 If you miss a webinar, they are always recorded and posted for later viewing.

 Tues Nov 3, 2020 from 7-8:30pm Eastern, and every Tues after that until the final webinar on Tues Dec 8.
 All webinars will be recorded and shared for later viewing.

 Amy Ivy recently retired from the Eastern NY Commercial Horticulture Program.
-She has worked with gardeners and growers for Cornell Cooperative Extension for 27 years in the northeastern corner of NYS, on the east side of the Adirondack Mountains.
-Her particular interests are season extension, protected culture including high tunnels, and insects both good and bad.
+She worked with gardeners and growers for Cornell Cooperative Extension for 31 years in the northeastern corner of NYS, on the east side of the Adirondack Mountains.
+Her particular interests are season extension, protected culture including high tunnels, soil health and insects both good and bad.